masamichiueta/IntheDistance/IntheDistance/readme.txt

 == Description ==

 IntheDistance is simplae & beatiful wordpress theme.
-The concept is "All for your creativeness".
+The concept is "For all of your creativeness".